Canisius College, Jakarta: 1942–1946

 During World War II, all activities were suspended and the college was used as a public high school.
 In reality, there wasn't any activity in the school, due to the situation of Jakarta.

 After Japan surrendered to the Allies and the Dutch forces returning to Indonesia as the NICA, Canisius was reopened on 1 January 1946.
 Even though the school was given the freedom to continue its activity by the NICA, the school showed resistance to NICA and supporting the Indonesian Government.
 The flagpole on Canisius flew the Indonesian flag.
 This caused the school to be partly occupied by paratroopers.
 When the paratroopers were replaced by the Gurkha Army, Canisius was able to re-obtain all of its territory, and re-obtained the whole building one year later.

 1946–1949

 After the reopening of Canisius, a new rector was appointed : Fr.
 Lodewijk Ingenhousz.
 Ingenhousz proposed a national focused curriculum and proposed that the Indonesian language should be used as the main language in the school.
 This proposal met a resistance, due to the fact of the lack of schoolbooks in Indonesian language.

 1952–1967

 In 1952, Canisius opened junior and senior high divisions.
 For 15 years (1952–1967), 90%-100% of students passed the national final examination.
 In 1967, the curriculum was changed and divided into three areas of study: culture-literature, social economics, and science.
 In 1974, the college implemented a point credit system.

-Education

-As a private school, Canisius follows the Indonesia curriculum KTSP (Kurikulum Tingkat Satuan Pendidikan).
-In the high school, students are divided into two programs: Natural Science stream and Social Science stream.
-The Natural Science stream has five classes, while the Social Science stream has two classes, or seven classes in each of the three years.

-Events held by the high school representative and Student Union include the Canisius College Education Fair, the Canisius College Cup, CASANOVA (Canisius Science, Art, and Language on Festival), and the Canisius Art Blast.
-Each year, Canisius Senior High sends its representatives to the International Science Olympiad.
-Canisius also holds character building programs, with events such as jamborees, live-ins, and retreats.